microsoft/WhatTheHack/999-JavaOnAzure/Coach/solution-00.md

 ## Notes & Guidance

-- If the pre-requisites are in place all you need to do is
+- If the pre-requisites are in place all you need to do is to run the following command from the `code/spring-petclinic` directory

     ```shell
     mvnw spring-boot:run
     ```

-from the `spring-petclinic` directory
 - It's possible that the default port `8080` is already in use, in that case you can configure another port using the following option to `mvnw`

     ```shell